 Banach, Stefan (1892–1945)

-A great Polish mathematician who founded functional
+Stefan Banach was a great Polish mathematician who founded functional

 analysis and also made important contributions to the understanding